openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 ===========================

 The purpose of alt text is to serve as a functional equivalent for an image.
-Every image added to the documentation must have alt text that makes the purpose of the image clear to those who are using screen readers.
+Every image that you add to the edX documentation must have alt text that makes the purpose of the image clear to those who are using screen readers.

 The following examples are of useful alt text.